 \bigbreak

-\paragraph*{Guided quantum walk:} The GQW is adapted to each problem instance and evolution time $T$ individually by tuning its $6$ hyperparameters $\boldsymbol{\lambda}$ to minimize the energy expectation value $E_{\Psi}$ (see \equref{eq:<H_C>}) of the final quantum state $\ket{\Psi}$.
+\paragraph*{Guided quantum walk:} The GQW is optimized for each problem instance and evolution time $T$ individually by tuning its $6$ hyperparameters $\boldsymbol{\lambda}$ to minimize the energy expectation value $E_{\Psi}$ (see \equref{eq:<H_C>}) of the final quantum state $\ket{\Psi}$.
 Each parameter set is thereby selected from a pool of $N_{rep} = 100$ repetitions of the Nelder-Mead classical optimizer, where in each sample the $6$ parameters are initialized randomly and adjusted a maximum of $N_{opt} = 100$ times.
 We choose this approach to ensure that the algorithm converges to a near-optimal minimum in the parameter search space.
 However, we note that a sufficient set of parameters is typically found within the first $N_{rep} = 20$ repetitions.
 In \secref{subsec:results:optimization_complexity}, we discuss the impact of this optimization phase on the total run time.

-Figure~\ref{fig:ec_Sq_T_GQW-QW-QA}a presents the simulation results of the GQW, showing the scaling behavior of the solution quality $S_q(T)$ as a function of the evolution time $T$.
-Across various problem types and sizes, we observe consistent patterns in the scaling of $S_q(T)$, which can be categorized into two regions according to \secref{subsec:qw:relation_qa}.
+Figure~\ref{fig:ec_Sq_T_GQW-QW-QA}a presents the simulation results of the GQW, showing the scaling of the solution quality $S_q(T)$ as a function of the evolution time $T$.
+Across various problem types and sizes, we observe consistent patterns in the scaling of $S_q(T)$, corresponding to the three regimes of evolutions (see \secref{subsec:qw:relation_qa}).

-For $S_q \leq 10\%$, the solution quality exhibits rapid growth, matching the results obtained by the QW algorithm for $T \leq 0.5$ (see \figref{fig:ec_Sq_T_GQW-QW-QA}b).
+Initially, the solution quality exhibits rapid growth, matching the results obtained by the QW algorithm for $T \leq 0.5$ (see \figref{fig:ec_Sq_T_GQW-QW-QA}b).
+At $S_q \approx 10\%$, however, the scaling decelerates, with solution qualities above $70\%$ for all investigated problem instances at $T=12$.
 This scaling behavior is primarily influenced by the energy range considered during the algorithm's evolution.
-Since the GQW cannot sufficiently transport amplitude from all states towards the solution state at short evolution times $T$, the algorithm focuses its efforts on a subset of the graph to maximize the accumulation of amplitude into $z_{opt}$.
-As $T$ increases, the GQW accesses a larger number of states, and consequently, $S_q(T)$ scales according to the amount of accessed amplitude.
-This strategy is also reflected in the distribution of the optimal $\lambda_5$ parameters, which increase as a function of $T$ and converge to a final value of approximately $\tilde{\Gamma}(E_{max})$.
+Since the GQW cannot sufficiently transport amplitude from all states towards the solution state at short evolution times $T$, the algorithm focuses its efforts on a subset of the graph to maximize the accumulation of amplitude into $\ket{z_{opt}}$.
+As $T$ increases, the GQW accesses a larger number of states, and consequently, $S_q(T)$ seems to scale according to the amount of accessed amplitude (cf.~disscussion in \secref{subsec:qw:relation_qa}).